darth10/darth10.github.io/content/md/posts/a-lesson-from-open-source-software.md

-{:title "A lesson from ownership in open-source software" :date "2021-05-05"
+{:title "A lesson from open source software"
+ :date "2021-05-05"
  :layout :post}